sawaYch/myaPoll/README.md

 2. Enter the passphrase for authentication purposes.
 3. Provide the URL of the live stream, such as <https://www.youtube.com/watch?v=92VgDXjI4Xg>
 4. Specify the number of options.
 By default, the application allows the audience to update their choices using the latest comments, but you also have the option to disable this feature.
 5. Click on the 'Start Poll' button to commence the collection of poll responses.
-A chart will update in realtime to represent to poll response data.
+A chart and summary will update in realtime to represent to poll response data.
 6. Press the 'Stop' button to manually end the poll.
-7. The poll result summary will be displayed.
+Then you can view the poll result.
-8. Click on 'Next Poll' to initiate another new poll event.
+7. Click on 'Next Poll' to initiate another new poll event.

 ### Notices